-- a. in the Directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; - in the Directors' opinion, the attached financial report is in compliance with International Financial Reporting Standards, as stated in the Basis of preparation note to the Financial Statements; - in the Directors' opinion, the attached financial report and notes thereto are in accordance with the Corporations Act 2001, including compliance with accounting standards and giving a true and fair view of the financial position and performance of the Group; and - d.
+- a. in the Directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; - b. in the Directors' opinion, the attached financial report is in compliance with International Financial Reporting Standards, as stated in the Basis of preparation note to the Financial Statements; - the consolidated entity disclosure statement required by section 295(3A) of the Corporations Act is true and correct; - d. in the Directors' opinion, the attached financial report and notes thereto are in accordance with the Corporations Act 2001, including compliance with Australian Accounting Standards and giving a true and fair view of the financial position and performance of the Group; and - e.
 Directors have been given the declarations required by s.295A of the Corporations Act 2001.